Preparing for Fellowship

 Our Fellows tell us that alongside their enhanced standing and credibility, they are profoundly proud of being recognised by their peers and honoured to be associated with others who have made a significant contribution to the profession.
 They have job satisfaction, a sense of achievement and a continued drive to deliver the highest standards of care for their patients.

 MOVING TO THE NEXT STAGE

 The Preparing for Fellowship programme is a unique opportunity to move your career to the next level.
-It allows you to consolidate personal development, evidence your professional practice, form new networks and upon successful completion will entitle you to use the post-nominal letters FFGDP(UK).
+It allows you to consolidate personal development, evidence your professional practice and form new networks.

 Fellowship marks out a candidate's ongoing commitment to professional development, reflective practice and diligence in upholding the highest clinical and other standards in the following domains:

 The Preparing for Fellowship programme is particularly suited to individuals who can exhibit a significant contribution to the dental profession.
 You will be required to demonstrate important achievements and impact in the domains highlighted above, over a sustained period via an evidence based portfolio.
 Central to the portfolio is the reflective account, which demonstrates how your proficiency as a practitioner has developed through experiential learning.